Loaf-tanning salon lies?

 Half-baked truths

 The Campaign has not seen any of the supermarket chains in question clearly stating when, where and how particular products are manufactured, which we believe is misleading by omission.
-Most of the chains then make claims, and merchandise/display products, in ways that imply – or clearly state – that the products were made/baked in-store, which the Campaign believes further breaches a number of food law and other consumer protection regulations.
+Most of the chains then make claims, and merchandise / display products, in ways that imply – or clearly state – that the products were made/baked in-store, which the Campaign believes further breaches a number of food law and other consumer protection regulations.

 The complaints

-As of 4 July 2024, the Campaign had complained to the local authorities with the Primary Authority relationship for trading standards with seven of the UK’s ten largest supermarket chains - listed here in decending order of market share.
+By 4 July 2024, the Campaign had complained to the local authorities with the Primary Authority relationship for trading standards with seven of the UK’s ten largest supermarket chains - listed here in decending order of market share.

 Tesco